“It is better to live your own destiny imperfectly than to live an imitation of somebody else’s life with perfection.”

 After I turned 20, I enrolled in an intensive Fitness Leadership course, got healthy and earned my Diploma in Personal Training.
 I went on to add specialty training such as Spin class, Prenatal & Postnatal Fitness and training with able-challenged populations.
 Here I was ready to go, educated, passionate and willing: but something wasn’t lining up.
 I was being turned away from jobs, potential clients closed their doors in my face and repeatedly I was told I had no experience.

+I’d approached this new path athletically, with a sport conditioning train of thought.
 It took a few years for me to stumble across the other component of wellness; mental health.
-I’d walked a long tormented journey with my own mentality to get to this point; so it’s no wonder why it was the last bully for me to face.
-It was my biggest challenge, to get over my own mind.
+By far my biggest challenge, was getting over my own mind.
 Encouraged to have faith in the laws of attraction and keeping daily affirmations, I wanted to rewire myself to stay positive.

 I didn’t know it at the time, but I was at the beginning of my spiritual journey.
 The missing piece to my new Wellness Lifestyle.
 Learning about martial arts and alternative healing, I found myself reading up on Qi Gong and Tai Chi.
 Questioning the microcosms of chi, prana, and kundalini, and still without any knowledge of how meditation came into it; I felt challenged to get a grip on it all.